Academic Probation and Deficiency

-Any grade change due to a reporting error will result in a recalculation of the GPA and determination of drop status.
+Any grade change due to a reporting error will result in a recalculation of the index and determination of drop status.

 A student who is academically dropped from the University for the first time is not eligible to enroll for at least one fall or spring semester.
 A student who is academically dropped for the second time is not eligible to enroll for at least one year.

 A student dropped by this rule must apply to the appropriate office or readmission committee for the Purdue campus of choice.
 A fee is assessed for processing the readmission application (Board of Trustees Minutes, June 5-6, 1970).
 Readmission is not guaranteed, but any student who gains readmission is readmitted on probation and is subject to stipulations in effect as a condition of readmission.
-(For more detailed information about readmission, visit the following web site: http://www.admissions.purdue.edu/readmission/)
+(You can find additional information on the Admissions website.)